medialab/ural/README.md

 ### urls_from_text

 Function returning an iterator over the urls present in the string argument.
-Extracts only the urls with a protocol.
+Extracts only urls having a protocol.

+Note that this function is somewhat markdown-aware, and punctuation-aware.

 ```python
 from ural import urls_from_text